PacLII Home | Databases | WorldLII | Search | Feedback

 (ix) the name of the person where it appears with other personal information relating to the person or where the disclosure of the name itself would reveal information about the person.

-(b) To avoid doubt, the definition of personal information under paragraph (as not inct include:
+(b) To avoid doubt, the definition of personal information under paragraph (a) does not include:

-(i) information about a person who has been dead for than 20 years; or
+(i) information about a person who has been dead for more than 20 years; or

 (ii) in a case where a person holds or held office as a director, or occupies or occupied a position as a member of the staff, of a Government agency, relevant private entity or private entity: